 The purpose of this section is to assess the exposure of the corporation to social risks and how this exposure is mitigated.
 Moreover, we also assess any potential opportunities the company might be exposed to and how the entity takes advantage of the potential social opportunity.
-The section is divided in five factors:
+The section is divided into five factors:

 - Human Capital

 - Local Communities

 - General Risks

 - Social Opportunities

+- Social Asset Portfolio